-1 - Turbidity is a measure of the cloudiness of the water.
-Our highest single turbidity measurement (1.5 NTU) for the year occurred on May 15, 2006.
+^{1 -} Turbidity is a measure of the cloudiness of the water.
+Our highest single turbidity measurement (1.6 NTU) for the year occurred on April 27-April 28, 2007.
 State regulations require that turbidity must always be below 5 NTU.

-2 - Copper - The level presented represents the 90th percentile of the 40 sites tested.
+^{2 -} The level presented represents the 90th percentile of the 40 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
-In this case 40 samples were collected at your water system and the 90th percentile value was the fifth highest value (500 ug/l).
+In this case, 40 samples were collected at your water system and the 90th percentile value was the fifth highest value 111.0 mg/l.
 The action level for copper was not exceeded at any of the sites tested.